Ale-xis/Ale-xis.github.io/README.md

 ---

-#### <i>PS: I am currently on PTO (on vacations 🌴), so I won't be able to respond to your messages at the moment.
+#### <i>PS: I am currently on PTO (on vacations 🌴), so I won't be able to respond to your messages.
 Please come back in a few days, when I'll be back to the office! 😜</i>